 What was the Canada Child Benefit Called Before?

 It was called the Canada Child Tax Benefit.
-It was ended in 2016 and replaced by the Canada Child Benefit (CCB), a tax-free payment targeting low- and middle-income families.
+It ended in 2016 and was replaced by the Canada Child Benefit (CCB), a tax-free payment targeting low- and middle-income families.

 What Is the Canada Revenue Agency?